Last updated June 6, 2026 (UTC)

 SRT vs VTT, and where each one quietly breaks

 SRT and VTT look similar enough that many editors treat them as interchangeable.
 They are not.
-Here is the short, opinionated version of when each format wins, and where the differences cause silent failures during delivery.
+Need a free SRT to VTT converter?
+Use CaptionPass below — or read on for where each format wins and where differences cause silent failures during delivery.

 The format-level differences